OBoladeras/WebApps/README.md

-# WebApps
+# WebApps Repository
-This GitHub repository showcases a portfolio of web applications
+Welcome to the WebApps repository!
+This repository contains a collection of web applications developed by OBoladeras.
+Each application serves a specific purpose and is designed to showcase various web development skills.

+## Project List
+- <a href="https://github.com/OBoladeras/WebApps/tree/main/kanban_board">Kanban Board</a>: A simple Kanban Board for task management.
+- <a href="https://github.com/OBoladeras/WebApps/tree/main/Phishing">Phising Projects</a>: Some phishing apps made for educational purposes.